 During the pandemic, scammers operated through SMS and Facebook by swindling money from government cash aid beneficiaries.
-Fake Facebook groups and representatives, claiming to be from the Department of Social Welfare and Development, have tricked beneficiaries
+Fake Facebook groups and representatives, claiming to be from the Department of Social Welfare and Development, have tricked beneficiaries into giving their personal identification numbers (PIN), one-time PIN, or card verification code (Macapagal, 2020).

-Still, the shift of public services to an online environment is helping validate the thesis that e-government23 is viable in the Philippines.
+Still, the shift of public services to an online environment is helping validate the thesis that e-government is viable in the Philippines.
 Several laws and policies enacted prior to the COVID-19 pandemic have started to prepare the Philippines for this eventuality, but it remains to be seen whether the transition would further accelerate even as the pandemic recedes.